 — as long as we have the drive to seek it.

 He has had the privilege of visiting famous haunted locations (Waverly Hills Sanatorium, Lizzie Borden Bed and Breakfast, etc.) as an investigator and observer, but has been quoted as stating he’d investigate an abandoned outhouse in West Virginia if it had a good story tied to it.
-As passionate as Matthew is concerning ghosts, he has found equal interest in the paranormal community itself.
-He’s the founder of PARAHOLICS.COM — a groovy network of paranormal enthusiasts that are certifiably addicted to all things paranormal.
-He is positive that the paranormal community is an inspiring vehicle to drag our past into light, preserve and maintain historic locations — but will have a better chance of bringing planets closer together than to ever deliver conclusive evidence proving life after death.
+Matthew’s passion concerning the unexplained led him to create PARAHOLICS.COM — a groovy site to showcase his paranormal enthusiasm and curious findings.
+He is positive that the paranormal community could be an inspiring vehicle to drag our past into light, preserve and maintain historic locations — but will have a better chance of bringing planets closer together than to ever deliver conclusive evidence proving life after death — or getting along.

 Matthew lives in Nashville, Indiana where he is known as a poet, hair guru, son, husband, father, brother, friend, dog owner, streaker, coffee drinker, vegetarian who sometimes craves steak, and paranormal weirdo.
+He’s part of the spoken word performance group known as the Reservoir Dogwoods, and the loudmouth vocals for the poetry rock band The PaperBack Riot — their initial EP Kiss Kiss Apocalypse is available on your favorite flavor of musical download service.
 He is the author of two books of spoken word poetry, Minding My Chaos, and The Sportsman’s Guide to Field Dressing Man.
-He’s currently working on his third poetry book that has a paranormal slant under the working title Warning: Secondhand Ghost Kills and May Cause Rebirth Defects, and has a documentary film project underway with U.K.’s Anthony England titled Dark Country.
+Currently he’s working on his third poetry book that has a paranormal tinge with the working title Warning: Secondhand Ghost Kills (And May Cause Rebirth Defects), and has a ghostly project underway with U.K.’s Anthony England titled Dark Country.